What is a Key Performance Indicator (KPI)?

 What makes a good KPI?

-- KPIs should be actionable.
+- Actionable: KPIs should be actionable.
 Once you’ve set your KPI, you need to outline the steps you’ll take to reach it and the metrics you’ll measure along the way.
 What good is a KPI if you have no way to meet it?
 If your goal is to increase inbound leads, you should have a plan in place to do that—like moving more prospects from the MQL to SQL stage.
 Actionable steps will set you up for success in reaching your KPIs.
 It’s also worth noting that KPIs shouldn’t spur additional questions, they should do just the opposite: inspire action.

-- KPIs should be measurable.
+- Measurable: KPIs should be measurable.
 When you set KPIs, ask yourself: What are you trying to achieve?
 What is the desired end result?
 What’s the timeline?
 Remember to add: How am I going to measure my KPIs?
 Oftentimes, a BI or analytics tool is a great way to track your progress against your KPIs.
 This way, you can build a metric (like leads) and easily and quickly see your progress in data visualization (and share it with others on your team or across your organization, too!
-We love a data-driven team!)
+We love a data-driven team!).

-While you can take inspiration from industry-recognized KPIs, the KPIs you set should be unique to your business and your goals.
+Now that we have the definition of a KPI, let’s take a look at the basics of setting KPIs.
+While you can take inspiration from industry-recognized KPIs, the ones you set should be unique to your business and your goals.

 Let’s take a look at a KPI example of a bad one versus a good one.